Skip to main content

 ASD symptoms can mimic the normal developmental variations of toddlers

 Autism spectrum disorder, or ASD, is an umbrella term for a group of neurological and developmental disorders that cause problems in communication, social interaction, and intellectual development, among other areas.
 According to the National Autism Association, ASD affects 1 in 44 children in the United States.
-Although every case is different, ASD typically becomes apparent early in life, usually before a child’s third birthday.
-It’s a lifelong condition with no cure, so ASD can be a scary diagnosis for a toddler’s parents and caretakers to receive.
+Although every ASD diagnosis is different, most cases are identified before a child’s third birthday.
+It’s a lifelong condition with no cure, so receiving an Autism diagnosis can be scary for a toddler’s parents and caretakers to receive.

 ASD has many well-established warning signs for toddlers, including slower-than-average speech development.
 The challenge arises because these behaviors often have any number of possible causes, some of which are not medically out of the ordinary.

-How do parents of toddlers know when to be concerned about ASD and when to chalk it up to normal variation?
-Here’s more information on how to tell the difference.
-As always, talk to your pediatrician if you have questions about your toddler’s behavior.
+How do parents of toddlers know when to be concerned about autism spectrum disorder and when to chalk it up to normal variation?
+We have more information on how to tell the differences, but as always, talk to your pediatrician if you have questions about your toddler’s behavior.
 There is no substitute for a doctor’s assessment of your child and their unique needs.

 ASD: A quick overview for parents of toddlers